mobingi/alm/api/README.md

 In order to make this API to work, you'll need to do the followings on your server:

-1. Create a folder named `.mobingi` under your home directory (this is where all stack and template information are stored):
+1. Create a folder named `.mobingi` (this is where all stack and template information are stored):

 ```
-$ cd ~
+$ cd mobingi/api
 $ mkdir .mobingi
 ```